SecP-Tuning: Efficient Privacy-Preserving Prompt Tuning for Large Language Models via MPC

 where $\tau = \max \big(\{x_h\}_{h=1}^n\big)$ is used to ensure stable numerical computations.

-\paragraph{Bottleneck 1: Quadratic complexity with respect to sequence length.} Given $\mathbf{Q}, \mathbf{K}, \mathbf{V} \in \mathbb{R}^{n \times d}$, where $n$ denotes the sequence length and $d$ the embedding dimension, the complexity of Softmax-based attention scales as $O(n^2d)$.
+There are the following challenges in performing privacy-preserving computation on softmax-based self-attention: \begin{itemize}[leftmargin=*] \item \textbf{Quadratic complexity with respect to sequence length.} Given $(\mathbf{Q}, \mathbf{K}, \mathbf{V}) \in \mathbb{R}^{n \times d}$, where $n$ denotes the sequence length and $d$ the embedding dimension, the complexity of Softmax-based attention scales as $O(n^2d)$.
 This quadratic dependence becomes prohibitively expensive for long input sequences.

-\paragraph{Bottleneck 2: Numerous nonlinear operations incompatible with privacy-preserving computation.} As shown in~\cref{eq: Softmax1}, computing the Softmax function involves three nonlinear operations—exponentiation, division, and maximization—all of which are costly to implement under MPC.
-These operations significantly inflate the overhead of privacy-preserving attention computation (see Appendix B for details), rendering Softmax-based attention inefficient in secure settings.
+\item \textbf{Numerous nonlinear operations incompatible with MPC.} As shown in~\cref{eq: Softmax1}, computing the Softmax function involves three nonlinear operations—exponentiation, division, and maximization—all of which are costly to implement under MPC.
+These operations significantly inflate the overhead of privacy-preserving attention computation (see \cref{subsec: nonlinear protocol} for details). \end{itemize}